Scientific Name: Philodendron ‘Birkin’

 Follow these instructions to keep your Philodendron Birkin happy and healthy.

-Light: Medium to bright filtered light.
+Light: Medium to bright filtered light is best.

 Water: Allow the soil to dry out two-thirds between watering.
 Prevent prolonged dryness.

-Humidity: Average room humidity is sufficient, however to prevent dry edges high humidity is ideal.
+Humidity: Average room humidity is sufficient, however, to prevent dry edges high humidity is ideal.

 Fertilizer: Use a well balanced organic fertilizer once a month during Spring through Summer, no need to feed during winter.